 2. Don’t take it personally

 Remember that negative comments are not a reflection of your worth or abilities.
-Don’t let negative comments get to you, and never respond in a way that is personal or attacks the individual who made the comment.
+Don’t let negative comments get to you, and never respond in a personal way or attack the individual who commented.

 3. Don’t get defensive